dongzhang89/SR-SS/README.md

 python trainval.py
 ```
 * Change the command line arguments if necessary.
-* To speed up the training process, we use the loss for the presences of object categories instead of classification, but the performance of these two is quite similar.
+* To speed up the training process, we use the loss for the presences of object categories instead of classification, but the performance of these two methods is quite similar.
-* Please first train the model for 10000 iterations using only MEA loss and switch on the SR loss for the remaining iterations.
+* Please first train the model by 10000 iterations using only MEA loss and switch on the SR loss for the remaining iterations.

 ### Test
 Testing your trained model could be done by running: